czliao/story-scene-hookup/README.md

 # story-scene-hookup
-Hooking up Slides in a Scene to a Story map Section
+For Esri ArcGIS Online Platform: Hooking up *slides* in a Scene to a Story Map *section*

 ## Hooking up Scene & Story Map
 1. In your story map journal, for the Main Stage, choose 'Web page' under CONTENT